 Whitepaper: Agile Marketing for Creative Teams

-- Check on your tasks or sprint assignments before meetings—Before each meeting or daily stand-up, be ready to share the status of your tasks as well as any concerns, barriers, or red flags.
+- Check on tasks before meetings.
+Before each meeting or daily stand-up, be ready to share the status of your tasks as well as any concerns, barriers, or red flags.

-- Don’t handle sprint planning alone—Even seasoned project managers need help estimating how much time tasks will take (Story Points) and which steps should be tackled first.
-Sprint planning meetings should be a team effort or, at minimum, should allow contributors to sign off on sprint tasks and point out any potential obstacles.
+- Don’t handle sprint planning alone.
+Even seasoned project managers need help estimating how much time tasks will take (Story Points) and which steps to prioritize.
+Sprint planning meetings should be a team effort or, at a minimum, should allow contributors to sign off on sprint tasks and raise potential obstacles.

-- Use data to improve—During your sprint review and retrospective, consult data from your work management platform to help inform future sprint decisions.
-Perhaps you learned that having two team members collaborate before completing a task saves time and creates a better result.
-Maybe you’ve learned that certain task estimates were much too low.
-Take advantage of the data you have to make better decisions for the next sprint.
+- Use data to improve.
+During your sprint review and retrospective, consult data from your work management platform to help inform future sprint decisions.
+Perhaps you learned that having two team members collaborate before completing a task saves time.
+Take advantage of available data to make better decisions.

 Agile project management is all about adapting and updating your project plan as needed, based on new information and insights learned within the project’s sprints.

 Sprints are at the heart of Scrum approaches.

 Project sprints are essential building blocks of any Scrum-based project.
 These time boxes are used to:

 - Accomplish small chunks of the larger overall project